Pile of scallops

 Grades 9-12

 Maryland is known for its oysters in the Chesapeake Bay.
-However, there is another bivalve species that is just as efficient at helping maintain the health of the Chesapeake Bay just as much as oysters.
-Those organisms are called scallops.
-In this lesson, we will explore how scallop farmers cultivate and harvest scallops in the Bay and how they play a role in maintaining the health of the Chesapeake Bay.
+However, there is another bivalve species that is just as efficient at helping maintain the health of Maryland’s coastal bays just as much as oysters.
+Those organisms are called bay scallops.
+In this lesson, we will explore how scallop farmers cultivate and harvest bay scallops and how they play a role in maintaining the health of Maryland’s waters.

 Teacher's Guide and Related Standards

-Students will be able to explain the significant role scallops play in helping to preserve the health of the Chesapeake Bay.
+Students will be able to explain the significant role bay scallops play in helping to preserve the health of Maryland and Virginia’s coastal bays.

 “Bay Scallop Restoration”